CrackerCat/libsocks2c/README.md

 proxy udp over unordered tcp connection

-what it basically does is wrapping your udp packet with tcp header and send it via a tcp connection which doesn't have retransmission and initiative congestion control
+what it basically does is wrapping your udp packet with tcp header and send it via tcp connection which doesn't have retransmission and initiative congestion control

 support list: